tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 responses of comparable magnitudes to the most similar training item, rather than in accordance with the true linear function.
 The authors accounted for both learning and extrapolation performance with a Bayesian learning model.
-Similar to ALM, the bayesian model assumes that generalization occurs as a Gaussian function of the distance between stimuli.
-However unlike ALM, the bayesian learning model utilizes more elaborate probabilistic stimulus representations, with a separate Kalman Filter for each shape stimulus.
+Similar to ALM, the Bayesian model assumes that generalization occurs as a Gaussian function of the distance between stimuli.
+However unlike ALM, the Bayesian learning model utilizes more elaborate probabilistic stimulus representations, with a separate Kalman Filter for each shape stimulus.